huysam11/Conversational-AI-using-NLP/README.md

 # Coversational AI using NLP
 To use this bot, user need to to input City name and API KEY from https://openweathermap.org/api.
 Just sign up and get API KEY for free.
+# Things can do with this bot :
+This AI will response in both text and voice.
+IF "hello" include in user's speech, AI will response randomly with one of these responses:"How are you!", "How’s it going?", "How are you doing", "Whats up"
+IF "time" include in user's speech, AI will repsonse the current time (12 hours time format)
+If "today" include in user's speech, AI will response the current date (mm/dd/yyyy)
+If "thank" include in user's speech, AI will response randomly with one of these responses:"you're welcome!", "anytime!", "no problem!", "cool!", "I'm here if you need me!", "mention not"
+If user does not say anything, AI will reponse " I can't hear you, try again"
+If "weather" include in user's speech, AI will get information WeatherAPI and response the current weather of a specific city that user input in "CITY"
+IF "bye" include in user's speech, AI will response randomly one of these responses:"Tata", "Have a good day", "Bye", "Goodbye", "Hope to meet soon", "peace out!"
+If user say something that are not listed above, AI will response :"Sorry I dont have answer for that question!
+Please try another question"

 # Libraries that I used :
 1. Pyttsx3 is a text-to-speech conversion library in Python.
 2. SpeechRecognition is library for performing speech recognition, with support for several engines and APIs, online and offline.
 3. I used random choice in Numpy to give user different responses even same command.